 If you are an international student studying or residing outside of the U.S., you can only apply to MCLA as a full-time student in a degree program.
-You need to provide the following at least one month before the start of the semester:- Common Application
+You need to provide the following by March 1st for the fall semester or by November 15th for the spring semester:

 Certification of Finances: As required by U.S. Immigration and Naturalization Services, you must complete the Certification of Finances form to verify access to sufficient financial resources to attend the College.
 All international students (not permanent residents or citizens of the U.S.) are classified as "out-of-state" students for tuition purposes.
 Since the College is unable to provide financial aid to international students, you must demonstrate adequate resources to meet yearly estimated expenses.